UP-RS-ESP/vacon.github.io/_posts/2021-06-16-GRACE-AndyaraCallegare.md

 With this knowledge some decisions for the further steps were made:

 - the final solution will be the mean of the 3 centres'
-- the dataset it's going to be fit into a sine model, because this will allow to fill in the gap between the months without data in 2017-2018.
+- the data set it's going to be fit into a sine model, because this will allow to fill in the gap between the months without data in 2017-2018.

 # Study Area
 The study area comprehends the 2 biggest major river basins from South America, Amazon and Rio de La Plata, shown in Figure 7.
 The geometry was extracted from the WMO Basins 3rd, revised and extended edition 2020, available at [https://www.bafg.de/GRDC/EN/02_srvcs/22_gslrs/223_WMO/wmo_regions_node.html#doc2763412bodyText7](https://www.bafg.de/GRDC/EN/02_srvcs/22_gslrs/223_WMO/wmo_regions_node.html#doc2763412bodyText7.).
-Amazon has approximately 4.9 M km$^2$, followed by Rio de La Plata with 3.0 M km$^2$.
+Amazon has approximately 4.9 M km<sup>2</sup>, followed by Rio de La Plata with 3.0 M km<sup>2</sup>.

 <center>
 <figure>